warbacon/zunder-zsh/README.md

 ## Dependecies

-**You must install a [Nerd Font](https://www.nerdfonts.com/font-downloads) and set it as default font in your terminal in order to see all the icons correctly.**
+**You must install a [Nerd Font](https://www.nerdfonts.com/font-downloads) and set it as default font in your terminal to see all the icons correctly.**

-**WARNING:** Sudo must be installed and configured for the current user.

 **Arch based distributions**